 - You must try to put his past achievements out of your mind and you must concentrate on the race that you are in now.
 Many times we have seen an opponent who has let you past because he thinks you are better than him.

-- In a regatta it is important to sail in the practice races and to show your worth and always arrive at a regatta a number of days before the event, sail around the course and tune your boat.
+- In a regatta, it is important to sail in the practice races and to show your worth.
+Always arrive at a regatta a number of days before the event.
+Sail around the course and tune your boat.
 This will not go unnoticed by your adversaries.

-- When lining up against practice partners or other competitors sail your hardest and you can bet that your fellow competitors may get a complex about you.
+- When lining up against practice partners or other competitors sail your hardest.
+You can bet that your fellow competitors may get a complex about you.

 - Many sailors get a complex about you and a simple thing like sailing hard on the run or beat out to the course will show others that you are a force to be reckoned with.